15 Fireable Offenses: Top Reasons to Fire Someone

 Some employees may abuse company policy and take time off when it’s not approved in advance, faking an illness, or simply not coming to work.
 A single incident might not result in termination, but repeated documented offenses can be grounds for termination.

-Depending on your company policies, an employee who does not show up for work for three consecutive days may be deemed to have abandoned their job.
+Depending on your company policies, an employee who does not show up for work for three consecutive days without calling in may be deemed to have abandoned their job.
 In this case, you could end the employment relationship under your employee attendance policy.

 One of the biggest risks associated with employees violating company policy is that it can damage your reputation.
 If word gets out that employees are violating company policies, it can make potential customers and clients think twice about doing business with you.
 This can lead to a loss in revenue and could even put you out of business.
 Additionally, it can create a hostile work environment.
 If employees are constantly breaking the rules, it can make other employees feel uncomfortable and unsafe.
 This can lead to high turnover rates and a decrease in productivity.